-- Investment securities classified as available for sale are measured at fair value by reference to quoted market prices when available.
+Investment securities classified as available for sale are measured at fair value by reference to quoted market prices when available (eg listed securities).
 If quoted market prices are not available, then fair values are estimated on the basis of pricing models or other recognised valuation techniques.
-Unrealised gains and losses, excluding impairment write-downs, are recorded in the Available For Sale Reserve in equity until the asset is sold, collected or otherwise disposed of.
+Unrealised gains and losses, excluding impairment write-downs, are recorded in the available for sale reserve in equity until the asset is sold, collected or otherwise disposed of.